AbhijeetNagarkar/ThinkBridge/README.md

  We can Run the Project using JUnit.

+ Just Open project in Eclipse by importing as Maven Project.
- Just Right click on Project->Run->Junit
+ Once imported, Right click on Project->Run->Junit

+ Check the Ouput or report status in html-output folder -> index.html or in junit-output